Walker-TW/Algorithm-Visualizer/README.md

    - Navigate to [http://localhost:3000](http://localhost:3000) in your browser.
      - The rendered page will update as you make changes
      - You will also see any lint errors in the console.
-   2. To view the optomised build
+   2. To view the optimised build
    - run `yarn build`, then
    - Boot with `serve -s build`.
      1. You can install serve globally with `yarn global add serve` or `npm i -g serve`, it's handy to have around.